Articles in this section

-Visit our new Learning at Home page for immersive, fun, and educational self-guided activities for players to try at home with any version of Minecraft.
+Visit our Distance Learning page for immersive, fun, and educational self-guided activities for players to try at home with any version of Minecraft.

 Educational Worlds in Bedrock

-The Minecraft Marketplace team has added a new Education category to make content available to Minecraft players and families during COVID-19 related school closures.
-These worlds are free to download through June 30, 2020.
-Read more about how to download and play educational worlds in Minecraft.
+The Minecraft Marketplace team has added a new Education category to make content available to all Minecraft players and families.

 Hour of Code